GenesisGaming/whitelisting-tool/README.md

 whitelist-support is the user's name.
 The value is the MD5 digest of this string "whitelist-support:Quarkus:<password>", where Quarkus indicates the default realm where the users are created.
 After that, you have to add the role to that user.

+For testing purposes you can use admin/admin and read-only/read-only users that are configured currently.

 ## Related Guides